 Because infantile haemangiomas are likely to improve or regress completely with time, there is no need for specific treatment in most cases.
 Treatment should be considered in the following circumstances.

 Propranolol is the treatment of choice for troublesome haemangiomas.
-Topical beta blockers such as timolol, available as eye drops or gel, can be used for for small superficial haemangiomas.
+Topical beta-blockers such as timolol, available as eye drops or 0.5% gel-forming solution, can be used off-label for small superficial haemangiomas.